dengste/org-caldav/README.md

 * Set org-caldav-url to the base address of your CalDAV server:
     - Owncloud/Nextcloud (9.x and above): https://OWNCLOUD-SERVER-URL/remote.php/dav/calendars/USERID
     - Owncloud 8.x and below: https://OWNCLOUD-SERVER-URL/remote.php/caldav/calendars/USERID
-    - Google: https://www.google.com/calendar/dav (this is the old endpoint!).
+    - Google: Set to symbol 'google.
+See below for further documentation.

 * Set org-caldav-calendar-id to the calendar-id of your new calendar:
     - OwnCloud: Simply the name of the calendar.